Andreasen, Marta

 Marta Andreasen (Photo: EU Parliament)

-A Spanish accountant, employed in 2002 to head the Commission’s accounts department of 130 staff.
-She criticised the accounting system for being open to fraud.
-She also criticised the Commission because it does not have a single system, but uses Excel spreadsheets for producing figures – this allows figures to be altered without trace.
+A Spanish accountant, employed in 2002 to head the Commission’s accounts department of 130 staff, she criticised the accounting system for being open to fraud.
+She also criticised the Commission because it did not have a single system, but used Excel spreadsheets for producing figures – this allows figures to be altered without trace.

-Additionally, the fundamental double entry bookkeeping system, which is mandatory for all private companies, was still missing in the EU.
+Additionally, she highlighted the fact that the fundamental double-entry bookkeeping system which is mandatory for all private companies, was still missing in the EU.

-Mrs. Andreasen first raised her criticisms internally, but made no progress with her superior.
+Mrs Andreasen first raised her criticisms internally, but made no progress with her superiors.
 She then wrote to Commissioner Schreyer and the Commission President, Prodi.
-She again received no answers.
+She again received no respnses to her concerns.

 Then she went to members of the European Parliament’s Budget Control Committee.
-At this stage the press began to report the criticisms.
+At this stage the press began to report her criticisms.

-She was suspended from her job by the Commission and was later dismissed.
+She was suspended from her job by the Commission and was later dismissed by it.

-The Court of Auditors can only fully validate 5% of the money spent and have criticised the system every year since 1994.
-In the discharge procedure in 2003 the Commission promised comprehensive reform.
+The Court of Auditors can only fully validate a small part of the money spent by the EU and it have criticised the system of accounts every year since 1994.

 Links